Snapbrillia/quadraticvoting/README.md

 ```
 # Direnv

-'[direnv](https://direnv.net) is an extension for your shell.
-It augments existing shells with a new feature that can load and unload environment variables depending on the current directory.'
+> [direnv](https://direnv.net) is an extension for your shell.
+It augments existing shells with a new feature that
+> can load and unload environment variables depending on the current directory.

 The project has a default .envrc file and therefore supports [direnv](https://direnv.net) for those who want to use it.
 If you have [direnv](https://direnv.net) installed then you should be prompted to *allow* [direnv](https://direnv.net) for the project's root directory when you checkout this branch .
 If that doesn't happen (for some reason) then after the checkout completes you can execute the following in the quadraticvoting's 'root' directory
 ```bash